 Choristers enjoy many social occasions – trips, parties and other social events – and make lasting friends.

-Once on contract, Choristers receive an academic scholarship to the value of two-thirds of the fees of the City of London School for Boys.
+Once on contract, Choristers receive a generous scholarship to the City of London School for Boys.
 Although most boys attend the City of London School, the scholarship can in fact be used at any school of the parents’ choosing, subject to selection by the chosen school.